-Although the HTA found that Queen Mary University of London ('the establishment') had met the majority of the HTA's standards, three minor shortfalls were found against standards for Governance and quality systems, and Premises, facilities and equipment.
-The shortfalls related to standard operating procedures (SOPs), traceability of samples at a satellite site and risk assessment.
+Although the HTA found that University of Liverpool ('the establishment') had met the majority of the HTA's standards, three minor shortfalls were found against standards for Governance and quality systems and Traceability standards.

 The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfalls identified during the inspection.